skjerns/3dprintedbrain_docker/README.md

 # 3D print your brain using Docker

 This is an updated version of [miykael/3dprintyourbrain](https://github.com/miykael/3dprintyourbrain) adapted to work using Docker.
 This should make the process as reproducible as possible.
 If everything goes well, you just need to build the Dockerfile and then run a the command with the NIFTI image and will get a readily reconstructed STL mesh for 3D printing.
+The previous version of this README using WSL2 for Windows can be found [here](./README_wsl_version.md).

 --- work in progress ---